"I've been wearing your socks for 3 days straight, I don't even want to take them off!" - Verena

 And wear excactly the same clothes.

-Then one day a production partner and friend from Poland asked us what to do with these three 50-meter rolls of Japanese jersey that were left over after the last customer order.
-So we asked ourselves why we don't actually use our network, our cuts, our own style and our knowledge of all these precious "leftovers" to make our own products?
+It all started when a production partner and friend from Poland asked us what to do with these three 50-meter rolls of Japanese jersey that were left over after the last client order.
+So we asked ourselves, why not use our network, our cuts, our own style and our knowledge of all these precious "leftovers" to make products ourselves?

 That's how EDO was born.
-First a working title from our initials, it soon became a philosophy: it was a coincidence that the saved Japanese fabrics from the first collection reflected the beautiful colors and mood of a haiku that Elisa read at the time in the Book of Tea by Kakuzō Okakura :
+First a working title from our initials, it soon became a story: it was a coincidence that the saved Japanese fabrics from the first collection reflected the beautiful colors and mood of a haiku that Elisa read at the time in the Book of Tea by Kakuzō Okakura:

 A group of summer trees,